 All requests must be submitted by the deadline with the form instructions, to allow the Writing Committees time to review and properly research the proposals before the 2020 Congress.
 Congress procedures stipulate that the Writing Committee chairs must notify all individuals who are submitting change requests of the status of their respective requests following the committees’ deliberations and decisions.
 This feedback to submitters must occur “well prior” to the onsite Congress, which is scheduled for May 17-20 in Des Moines, Iowa.

 The process for each state to announce its state delegation representatives will be announced next summer by each of the sponsoring organizations.

 The Steering Committee is also asking any subject matter experts who are not currently a member of one of the 11 writing committees, but who wish to be added, to contact the appropriate chair.

 The NCST Steering Committee consists of NASDPTS, the National Association for Pupil Transportation, National School Transportation Association and National Safety Council.
 It met last week in Kansas City during the NAPT Summit and NASDPTS Annual Meeting.
-The steering committee chair is Patrick McManamon, state director of transportation with the Vermont Department of Motor Vehicles and president-elect of NASDPTS.
+The Steering Committee chair is Patrick McManamon, state director of transportation with the Vermont Department of Motor Vehicles and president-elect of NASDPTS.

 Formerly known as the National Conference on School Transportation until 2010, the meeting dates back to 1939.
-Frank Cyr coordinated that first meeting with funding from a Rockefeller Foundation grant, and held it at Teachers College on the campus of Columbia University.
+Frank Cyr coordinated the first meeting with funding from a Rockefeller Foundation grant and held it at Teachers College on the campus of Columbia University.
 The first meeting was called to discuss challenges with transporting rural students to and from school, but it is best remembered for standardizing the color of all school buses nationwide as yellow.